 The RESG may establish project teams or cooperate with Regional Organisations to address specific tasks under its term of reference and facilitate a coordinated implementation of safety enhancement initiatives.

-Membership
+Composition

 Membership of the RESG includes competent representatives from the relevant State aviation authorities (personnel licensing, flight operations, airworthiness, aerodrome, ATM, accident/incident investigation representatives), regional/international organizations, air operators, service providers, manufacturers and industry organizations.

-Other representatives or entities directly involved in aviation safety may be invited to join the RESG as members or observers as decided by the EASPG Secretariat.
+Other representatives or entities directly involved in aviation safety may be invited to join the RESG as members as decided by the EASPG Secretariat.

-Working methods
+Meeting arrangements and procedures

 RESG Co-chairs will be elected from the RESG nominated members.
 One Co-chair will be elected from a Contracting State or Regional Safety Oversight Organization (RSOO) and the other Co-chair will be elected from the industry.
 The term of office of RESG Co-chairs will be for two years.